KrazIvan/Multisoft-Code-Solutions/README.md

-# Solutions made so far and found codes.
+# Solutions made so far and found mystery codes.

 ## 1.